Hungarian Ohioans: Hungarians in Cleveland

 Most of the Hungarian immigrants settled down on the coastline of Lake Erie and in Cleveland, particularly along Buckeye Road, a neighborhood once nicknamed Little Hungary, which at one time boasted the largest population of Hungarians outside Budapest.
 At the end of the 19th century there already were six Hungarian communities in Cleveland which organized their own churches.
-In 1900 precisely 9,558 Hungarian lived in Cleveland, which meant the 8% of the non-aboriginal population of the city.
-By 1920 their number grew to 43,134 (18% of the non-aboriginal population).
+In 1900 precisely 9,558 Hungarian lived in Cleveland, which meant the 8% of the foreign-born population of the city.
+By 1920 their number grew to 43,134 (18% of the foreign-born population).
 Theodor Kuntz, who arrived in 1873, founded a factory where 2,500 Hungarians worked.
 Soon he became one of the wealthiest men in Cleveland.
 In 1890 he raised a Hungaria Hall on Clark Avenue.
 The building is still standing as of 2010.

 In 1920, there were more than 300 Hungarian-owned factories and 81 associations in Cleveland.
 Between 1947 and 1953, 6,000 Hungarians settled in the city; the earlier Hungarians immigrants helped them to assimilate.
 In the 1980s there were 113,000 Hungarians in Cleveland, but by 1990 the number fell to 61,681.
 At that time 924 Hungarian organizations were present in Cleveland.